Skip to main content

 In the Destination frame:

-Select the machine that will receive the file.
+• Select the machine that will receive the file.
+Must be Windows or UNIX

-Select the user with access to the location on the Destination machine that will receive the file.
+• Select the user with access to the destination location

-Enter the full path and file name for the destination file.
+• Enter the full path and file name for the destination file

 In the Options frame: